 In order to dismiss students safely and efficiently we have instituted the following dismissal procedures for car pick-up.
-To facilitate vehicles exiting the parking lot before dismissal begins it is very important that everyone follows these procedures.
+To facilitate vehicles exiting the parking lot before dismissal begins it is important that everyone follows these procedures.
 Thank you for your cooperation.

 - 1. Please line up your cars for dismissal along the walkway on the northern edge of the main parking lot, beginning at the "form line here" marker.
 Make sure that car numbers are clearly displayed in the windshield. - 2.
-A "thru traffic" lane has been created adjacent the dismissal line to allow cars to exit from the parking lot prior to and as dismissal is beginning. - 3.
-At 3:05 the dismissal attendant, having walked the line and taken numbers for as many cars as can be serviced at one time, will announce those numbers to the school building. - 4.
-The first round of Grammar School children will then be walked en-masse across the street to their cars; Upper School students must walk on the sidewalk to the car line from the Dunlap Center.
+A "thru traffic" lane has been created adjacent the dismissal line to allow cars to exit from the parking lot prior to and as dismissal is happening. - 3.
+The dismissal attendant, having walked the line and taken numbers for as many cars as can be serviced at one time, will announce those numbers to the school building. - 4.
+The first round of Grammar School children will then be walked en-masse to their cars; Upper School students must walk on the sidewalk to the car line from the Dunlap Center.
 Students may not cut across the flagpole loop.

-- 5. Please DO NOT attempt to pass a car once you are in the single exit lane (after the "Both Lanes STOP Then Merge Into One Lane" sign) and DO NOT exit out the entrance lane. - 6.
-Cars further back in the line may use the "thru traffic" lane to carefully pass cars still awaiting riders.
-In an alternating fashion, traffic should merge into one lane at the "Both Lanes STOP, Then Merge Into One Lane" sign. - 7.
+- 5. Cars further back in the line may use the "thru traffic" lane to carefully pass cars still awaiting riders.
+Please use caution as cars and buses merge together at the exit. - 6.
 After the first round of cars exit the parking lot, the next car in line should drive to the "form line here" marker until called by dismissal attendant to fill in the flagpole loop.